-The campground features 79 sites with utility hook ups and 24 primitive sites.
+The campground features 75 RV sites and four year-round horseback camping sites.
+Horse campsites can only be reserved by calling the park.
 Two dumping stations, two central service buildings with showers and rest rooms, and a grocery store guarantee camping convenience.
 WiFi available.
 Open year round.

 Angler's Cove Restaurant

 Enjoy gorgeous mountain scenery while dining in the restaurant.
 As a supporter of the Kentucky Proud program, we use local meats and produce when available.